robotpy/examples/CONTRIBUTING.md

 * New examples must run!
 You *must* test your code on either a robot or in simulation.
 If there's something broken in RobotPy, file an issue to get it fixed
+  * To test a vision file, run `python -m cscore vision.py` in the directory of the vision file
 * Format your code with black

 General: